nfsdebug/debugger/README.md

-This is the interface branch.
+This is an old branch.
 This branch is for experiments with Ncurses.